LukasKrivka/cnb-rates/README.md

 ```
 This will handle everything else (python environment, packages, and execution).
 The default option for this method is filled dataset - which means the missing dates (weekends etc.) are going to be filled with previous value.
-The exported csv should appear in the CNB-rates file.
-Then you can move it to your desired location and delete the rest of the file.
+The exported csv should appear on your Desktop.
+Then you can delete the CNB-rates cloned file to clean up.

 ### Final remarks:
 This script was developed mainly for my own needs.
 I am not necessarily planing on extending functionality (like sql connection) or maintaining support for subsequent dependencies releases.
 Noting in this script or reposiory is guaranteed.